-This is the time when a toothpaste innovates itself.
+This is the time when toothpaste innovates itself.
 Or a detergent powder transforms itself.

 At the decline stage, you launch another idea whose time has come.

-These are the times of decline of advertising.
-And that is how consulting has now become accessible to the SMEs.
+These are the times of decline in advertising.
+And that is how consulting has now become accessible to SMEs.

 If you think that content marketing is not giving you any results yet, hold on.
 It’s a journey as long as your PLC curve.
 And yes, even though it looks smooth, it’s full of ups and downs.

 TOFU, MOFU, and BOFU content types, formats, and stages are here to stay and yours to adopt as marketing psychology.

 Continue to help users, deliver value, and engage with your users.
 Don’t just sell.
 You are cut out for higher things.
 Even if you don’t think you are, pretend otherwise.

 Because content is the need of the hour.
 You’ll automatically get absorbed in the process.

 It may take some time for you to establish valuable and well-distributed content.
 But you’ll get there.
 Maybe you are not doing it right now.
 But who said you have your entire PLC curve to get it right?